bjpeixoto/fantasypunk/03-basic-moves.md

 If that obligation has any sort of time or resource constraint, start an appropriate clock.

-If the clock runs out or if you render it impossible to fulfil, brace yourself.
+If the clock runs out or if you render it impossible to fulfil, **brace yourself**.

 ## Clear an Obligation